-This one also works with ground turkey if you happen to be one of the folks that was not luck enough to have a spare turkey carcass hanging out.
+This one also works with ground turkey if you happen to be one of the folks that were not lucky enough to have a spare turkey carcass hanging out.

 My preferred herbs are rosemary, thyme, and marjoram.
-I use them in equal parts, but have learned over the years that a base started with a turkey carcass needs more herbs than a base started with ground turkey.
+I use them in equal parts but have learned over the years that a base started with a turkey carcass needs fewer herbs than a base started with ground turkey.

 If you decide to go with a turkey carcass, you will need less soup base or bouillon, the roasted turkey skin and bones will provide quite a bit of flavor.
-In addition, I add my leftover turkey gravy.

 I always cook my giblets in some chicken broth and use this to moisten my dressing while I am waiting on the turkey to give up some drippings.

-If you are starting with ground turkey, do not add the turkey until liquid is already superhot, otherwise your turkey will kind of disintegrate and become the size of the meat crumbles in a fast-food taco.
+If you are starting with ground turkey, do not add the turkey until liquid is already super hot, otherwise, your turkey will kind of disintegrate and become the size of the meat crumbles in a fast-food taco.

 I don’t like anything except rice and turkey in my soup, but if you want vegetables, they will be just fine.

-I do not use instant rice, nor do I use ling grain rice.
+I do not use instant rice, nor do I use long grain rice.
 I use the boil-in-bag kind.